 Exosphere: Logging In¶

-The default login method uses your XSEDE account credentials.
-Note that this may require multi-factor (Duo) authentication.
-(If you need help setting up or changing your multi-factor authentication method, please open an XSEDE ticket, as Jetstream2 staff cannot fix this for you directly.)
+Your ACCESS account credentials are the default login method to Exosphere, so it is recommended that you select ACCESS-CI from the dropdown box.
+It may default to some other source so be sure to change it to ACCESS-CI!
+Please note that this may require multi-factor (Duo) authentication.
+If you need help setting up or changing your multi-factor authentication method, please open an ACCESS Help Ticket, as Jetstream2 staff cannot fix this for you directly.

 The Exosphere interface for Jetstream2 also allows you to manage resources on other OpenStack-based research clouds alongside Jetstream2.
 In order for this to work, these third-party clouds must expose their OpenStack APIs publicly, and you must have OpenStack credentials (or an OpenRC file) to provide.
 To add other clouds, choose “Add allocation”, select “Other login methods”, and pick the “OpenStack” login method.

 If you encounter difficulty adding non-Jetstream2 clouds to Exosphere, Jetstream2 staff will have limited ability to troubleshoot and help, so this capability is not guaranteed to work.